timbru31/ImmortalLogin/README.md

 *Third party features, all of them can be disabled*
 * bStats for usage statistics

-## License

-This plugin is released under closed source.
-You do not have the permission to redistribute, share, sell or make this plugin in any other way available for others.
-Please not that decompilation is a violation of this license.
-One purchase is valid for one server, if you plan to use it on multiple servers you will need to purchase the resource again.

 ## Standard config
 ```yaml
 disableUpdater: false